The Legacy of Carol P. Christ: Good Theology is Feminist Theology

 The was originally posted on July 21, 2014 Judith Plaskow and I are just now completing the draft of the manuscript of the book we have been working on for the past 2 ½ years.
 It h...

-Search fresh public links, source activity, and post angles for Carol P. Christ.
+Search fresh public links, source activity, and ready-to-use post angles for Carol P. Christ.

 Fresh curated links around Carol P. Christ are collected here so marketers can spot useful updates and turn timely ideas into posts faster.